bbauska/Coursera-Bootstrap/readme.md

 Now, let's proceed ahead configuring the usemin task.

-Going back to the grunt file after imagemin, I\'m going to add in the next task for usemin to work with the grunt.
+Going back to the grunt file after imagemin, I&apos;m going to add in the next task for usemin to work with the grunt.

 The first task that I need to configure is called useminPrepare.